Talk to a Fyle Specialist

 Although you may not have your exact total tax liability, estimate and submit the payment for the amount you expect to pay.
 Once you file your returns, you may need to make an additional payment or be eligible for a refund if you overpaid.

-How Can Businesses Avoid Penalties From the IRS?
+How Can SMBs Avoid Penalties From the IRS?

 Payment due dates are also known as deposit dates.
-With businesses, payments are often required before tax filing dates.
+With SMBs, payments are often required before tax filing dates.
 Both late tax filing and late payment result in penalties and fines.

 The IRS states tax refunds will be distributed within 21 calendar days of US tax filing.